 Growing Gooseberries is Easy

 As you can see, gooseberries are quite easy to grow and will decorate your garden quite nicely.
-That’s why many gardening beginners choose them to first populate their garden – they’re quite easy to plant and to grow, require almost no attention and they’ll give you a huge amount of fruit.
+That’s why many gardening beginners choose them to first populate their garden – they’re quite easy to plant and grow, require almost no attention and they’ll give you a huge amount of fruit.

 You should pick the yellow or red varieties of gooseberries since they are sweeter: however, if all you have available is green gooseberries, do not worry.

 They’re still nice to make conserves with or a nice marmalade.
-I hope have enjoyed following this step by step guide on growing gooseberries, have fun with this latest addition to your garden!
+I hope have enjoyed following this step-by-step guide on growing gooseberries, have fun with this latest addition to your garden!